Springheel is a static site generator for webcomics.

 - Accessible.
 Generated sites are marked up with WAI-ARIA landmarks, include alt text and skip links, and make it easy to drop in textual transcripts.
 The default themes are large and easy to read, and their color schemes comply with WCAG AAA.
 Even link rel navigation is generated by default.

 - Everything a comic (not a blog) needs.
 Make a characters page is so quick, you'll never have an out-of-date one again!
 Sections for creator commentaries are included by default too.
 Archives can be divided by chapter (if you have them) and/or date.

 - Freely licensed – Springheel is GPLv3+ software that anyone can fork and contribute to.
 (Releasing Springheeled comics under a Free Culture license is encouraged but not required.)

 Springheel requires at least Python 3.

-If you want to build from the git source, you'll need the following dependencies:
+If you want to build from source, you'll need the following dependencies:

 Then navigate to the springheel directory, and run

 setup.py install (you may need to run this with